 “To conserve, protect and restore North America’s coldwater fisheries and their watersheds.”

 Probably the most well-known fishing organization is Trout Unlimited.
 With chapters across the country, TU focuses on coldwater fisheries, mainly aiming to protect trout species and habitat.
 Of course, although trout are the main focus of the organization, any other species living in and around coldwater fisheries also benefit from their work.
-They do everything from habitat and fish population restoration, to connecting children and adults with their local fisheries though community events.
+They do everything from habitat and fish population restoration, to connecting children and adults with their local fisheries through community events.
 This is a great group for anyone who enjoys fishing for trout and connecting with other anglers in their community.

 “To guarantee all Americans quality places to hunt and fish.”